AmpereComputingAI/ampere_model_library/classification/vgg_19/README.md

-# VGG 19
+# VGG-19

-This folder contains the script to run VGG 19 on ImageNet classification task.\
+This folder contains the script to run VGG-19 on ImageNet classification task.\
 Variant supplied below in three different precisions accepts input of shape 224x224.

 The original paper on the architecture is available here: https://arxiv.org/pdf/1602.07261.pdf